-To complete the recipe, you need some liquid, fat, seasoning, and a binder.
+To complete the vegan cheese recipe, you need some liquid, fat, seasoning, and a binder.
 Unlike dairy-free cheese, vegan cheese can’t use gelatine since it’s definitely not vegan.
-A good substitute is agar-agar, which is vegan and Paleo-friendly.
+A good cheese substitute is agar-agar, which is vegan and Paleo-friendly.

 Some vegan cheese includes white potatoes, not necessarily for flavor but for a certain texture that only dairy cheese delivers.
 When it comes to white potatoes, you might find conflicting statements from different resources.

 Some say white potatoes aren’t Paleo since they are high in carbs and low in protein, therefore lacking in nutritional benefits (Source: Men’s Health).
 And previous Paleo diet guidelines suggested that our Paleolithic ancestors didn’t eat root vegetables, such as white potatoes.

 On the other hand, the Paleo Foundation ruled that they are indeed Paleo-friendly (Source: Paleo Foundation).
 It’s up to you to decide!